MicrosoftDocs/microsoft-365-docs/microsoft-365/security/top-security-tasks-for-remote-work.md

 description: "Protect your business email and data from cyber threats, including ransomware, phishing, and malicious attachments. "
 ---

-# Top 10 tasks for security teams to support working at home
+# Top 10 tasks for security teams to support working from home

 If you are like [Microsoft](https://www.microsoft.com/en-us/microsoft-365/blog/2020/03/10/staying-productive-while-working-remotely-with-microsoft-teams/) and suddenly find yourself supporting a primarily home-based workforce, we want to help you ensure your organization is working as securely as possible.
 This article prioritizes tasks to help security teams implement the most important security capabilities as quickly as possible.